futurehomeno/fimp-api/README.md

 }
 ```

-### Zwave Specific service
+### Notification service

-This service is used to meet all zwave specific requirements that are not satisfied with already implemented services.
+This service is used to receive notifications from devices.

 #### Service name